 Magic wands and other innovations to find cancer

-UC Davis Cancer Center’s Biomedical Technology Program developing light-based technologies
+Biomedical Technology Program developing light-based technologies to fight cancer

 If you had a wand that could distinguish cancer cells from normal cells with just a beam of light, where would you use it first?

-Laura Marcu, a UC Davis professor of biomedical engineering and neurological surgery, would use it on brain tumors.
-Marcu is program leader of the UC Davis Comprehensive Cancer Center’s Biomedical Technology Program, which is engineering new devices to aid in the detection and treatment of cancer.
+Laura Marcu, a UC Davis professor of biomedical engineering and neurological surgery, has developed such a wand — a tool designed to target tumors in areas of the body where precision treatment is essential to preserve as much the patient’s function as possible.
+Marcu leads the UC Davis Comprehensive Cancer Center’s Biomedical Technology Program, which is engineering the wand and other new devices to aid in the detection and treatment of cancer.

-Marcu has such a wand: a hand-held probe connected to a laser that shines light onto human tissue, and a detector that can read the fluorescence emission light generated by the molecules in the illuminated tissue area.
-The reading should differ depending on whether the light shines on normal, healthy tissue or cancerous tissue.
+Marcu’s wand is a hand-held probe connected to a laser that shines light onto human tissue, and a detector that can read the fluorescence emission light generated by the molecules in the illuminated tissue area.
+As designed, the reading should differ depending on whether the light shines on normal, healthy tissue or cancerous tissue.

 The wand is a centerpiece of the Biomedical Technology Program, which has a team of researchers, more than 20 active projects and almost $24 million in funding.
 These projects also include the development of molecular-targeted nano-probes that might help in imaging cancer.

-Marcu, who came to UC Davis via the University of Southern California and Cedars-Sinai Medical Center in Los Angeles, explains that she developed the wand for brain tumors, medically known as gliomas, because the prognosis for brain tumors is very poor and because preserving healthy brain tissue during tumor removal is so crucial.
+Marcu’s wand is a single technology with applications for more than one type of tumor and for use alone and for integration with other technologies.
+She developed the wand for brain tumors, medically known as gliomas, because the prognosis for brain tumors is very poor and because preserving healthy brain tissue during tumor removal is so crucial.

 Patients with cancer usually undergo chemotherapy and/or radiation treatment.
 But surgery is generally the most effective method of killing cancer.
 A patient’s prognosis typically depends on how much of the tumor can be removed surgically.
 That is particularly true with brain cancers, which are not effectively responsive to chemotherapy and radiation, Marcu says.

-That means the tumor does not have defined margins that can be easily detected by conventional imaging techniques such as magnetic resonance imaging (MRI) or computer tomography (CT) scans that are typically taken prior to surgery.
-During the operation, the surgeon removing a glioma must be able to distinguish normal tissue from cancerous tissue, and that is the challenge.
+In gliomas, for example, the tumors do not have defined margins that can be easily detected by conventional imaging techniques such as magnetic resonance imaging (MRI) or computer tomography (CT) scans that are typically taken prior to surgery.
+During the operation, the surgeon removing a glioma must be able to distinguish normal tissue from cancerous tissue and from radiation necrosis that can occur as a result of radiation therapy.
+And that is the challenge.
 Surgeons do not want to leave tumor cells, but they also do not want to cut out normal tissue and leave the patient with a serious neurological deficit.

 Currently, surgeons take a small piece or “biopsy” of tissue from what they think is the edge of the tumor and freeze it so that it can be mounted onto a glass slide.
 A neuropathologist looks at the slide under a microscope to determine whether any cancer cells are left in that slice.
 If there are none, the surgeon assumes the entire malignancy has been removed and completes the operation.
 If the pathologist finds cancer cells, the surgeon removes additional tissue and the process is repeated.